tpm2-software/tpm2-tools/man/tpm2_nvdefine.1.md

     * **0x4000000C** for **TPM_RH_PLATFORM**

   * **-s**, **--size**=_SIZE_:
     specifies the size of data area in bytes.
+Defaults to MAX_NV_INDEX_SIZE which is typically 2048.

   * **-t**, **--attributes**=_ATTRIBUTES_
     Specifies the attribute values for the nv region used when creating the